 Dogs who were originally trained with force often act differently from those who never had that experience.
 Most force training has the effect of discouraging dogs from offering behaviors, and that seems to create a lasting inhibition with some dogs.

 I was lucky.
 It didn’t with Summer.
 In fact, when I play shaping games with my dogs, Summer is the most creative.
-She will try anything and makes up crazy stuff.
+She will try anything and make up crazy stuff.

 As she gets older she is more and more of a dream to train, and just gets sweeter and sweeter.